 Note that many databases also allow you to gather sources in a folder that you can access while searching the database.
 EBSCO databases, for example, have this function.
 Keep in mind, though, that you will still need a way to organize your sources when you are no longer accessing the database.

 Other citation management questions?
-Ask A Librarian!
-They love citation questions!
+Ask Us!